kyle-fd/weeman/README.md

 Contributing
 =============

+Contributions are very welcome!

 1. fork the repository
 2. clone the repo (git clone git@github.com:USERNAME/weeman.git)
 3. make your changes
 4. push the repository
 5. Add yourself in contributors.txt

+Thank you - and happy contributing!

 Get Weeman
 =============